-Amex Fine Hotels and Resorts, also known as Amex FHR, is a program that you can use to receive special perks at over 975 world-class properties all around the world.
+Amex Fine Hotels and Resorts, also known as Amex FHR, is a luxury hotel program that offers special perks at over 975 world-class properties all around the world.

-The perks are very similar (and some are identical) to what you receive as an elite member.
-But the perks get even sweeter with free nights, hotel credits, and other additional benefits.
+The perks are very similar (and some are identical) to what you receive as a typical hotel elite member but the perks get even sweeter with free nights, hotel credits, and other additional benefits.

 How do you get access to Amex FHR?

-You can access the Amex FHR if you have one of the following cards issued by American Express.
+You can access the Amex FHR online here or via phone by calling Platinum Travel Service at 1-800-525-3355.
+However, you have to have one of the following cards issued by American Express to use FHR:

 - The Platinum Card from American Express